 An increased risk of myocardial infarction, sudden cardiac death, and stroke has been reported in association with the use of GnRH agonists in men, although the risk appears low.
 Evaluate the risks carefully, including cardiovascular risk factors, when determining prostate cancer treatment.
 Men receiving a GnRH agonist should be monitored for signs and symptoms of cardiovascular disease and managed appropriately.

-Long-term androgen deprivation therapy (ADT) prolongs the QT interval.
-Consideration should be given to whether the benefits of ADT outweigh the potential risks in patients with congenital long QT syndrome, electrolyte abnormalities, or congestive heart failure, and in patients taking Class IA (e.g., quinidine, procainamide) or Class III (e.g., amiodarone, sotalol) antiarrhythmic medications.
+Androgen deprivation therapy (ADT) may prolong the QT/QTc interval.
+Consideration should be given to whether the benefits of ADT outweigh the potential risks in patients with congenital long QT syndrome, congestive heart failure, frequent electrolyte abnormalities, and in patients taking drugs known to prolong the QT interval.
+Correct electrolyte abnormalities and consider periodic monitoring of electrocardiograms and electrolytes.

-In controlled clinical trials of advanced prostatic cancer patients receiving any formulation of LUPRON DEPOT, the following adverse events occurred in >10% of patients: hot flashes/sweats, general pain, edema, urinary disorders, GI disorders, respiratory disorder, testicular atrophy, injection site reaction, joint disorders, asthenia, flu syndrome, skin reaction, headache, and fatigue/lethargy.
+In controlled clinical trials of advanced prostatic cancer patients receiving any formulation of LUPRON DEPOT, the following adverse events occurred in >10% of patients: hot flashes/sweats, general pain, edema, urinary disorders, GI disorders, respiratory disorders, testicular atrophy, injection site reactions, joint disorders, asthenia, flu syndrome, skin reactions, headache, and fatigue/lethargy.